cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 * A conditional or unconditional jump targeting the next instruction (such a jump is obviously unnecessary).
 * A conditional or unconditional jump identical to the next instruction (unconditional jumps would be also eliminated by Unreachable Code Elimination, but that isn't true for conditional jumps).
 * On the `advanced` level, the `end` and `jump 0 always` instructions at the very end of the program are removed, as the processor will jump to the first instruction of the program upon reaching the end of the instruction list anyway, saving one instruction.
+* On the `experimental` level, a jump is removed if there is an identical jump preceding it and there are no other jumps or labels between them.
+Such sequences appear in unrolled loops containing a single `if` statement.

 ## Expression Optimization